No meetings are scheduled at this time.

 $350,000 in Caltrans grant funding for the development of a case study on behalf of the Grand Boulevard Initiative to develop 30% conceptual design drawings for pedestrian and bicycle safety improvements on El Camino Real (between Charter and Maple streets), building off of the approved El Camino Real Corridor Plan.
 Case study areas in Redwood City and Palo Alto were chosen based on their high opportunity to improve bicycle and pedestrian safety and access on El Camino Real.
 You can find out more through the study's Frequently Asked Questions.

 The consultant team has completed data collection and public outreach on existing conditions and community goals for the study area.
 This phase consisted pop-up events (tabling) at Fair Oaks Community Center, Target, and BevMo, stakeholder interviews with neighborhood associations, and an online survey.
+The summary of this outreach is listed in the materials list below.

 - Revise the draft conceptual designs based on community input.